Why are some people putting Barbie in a blender?

 National Barbie-in-a-Blender Day, celebrated on July 27, was made to offer a scathing critique of Mattel Inc.’s poster child by encouraging observers to do just as its name suggests – put a Barbie doll in a blender and, optionally, set the device for as high as it will allow.
 Plastic puree, anyone?

 This strange celebration is held all across the world now, particularly by artists, photographers and other occupants of creatively-oriented professions.
-The holiday itself is almost 19 years old now, being founded in 2004 by a social movement looking to promote a truly free culture.
+The holiday itself is 19 years old, being founded in 2004 by a social movement looking to promote a less consumer-focused culture.
 But how did it get to this point?

 The origins for this, ahem, “unique” national holiday stem from much more than an extreme hatred of the iconic toy.
 It all began in 1997 when plucky photographer and artist Tom Forsythe launched his “Food Chain Barbie” series.
 The series consisted of 78 photos, some of which involved stuffing several Barbie dolls into blenders.